Research Support - Laboratory/Non-Laboratory, Staff/Administrative

-Required Qualifications: ~Earned Ph.D. degree in an applied plant science (Agronomy, Weed Science, Plant Pathology, Horticulture, or Plant Breeding) with sufficient depth in the discipline to understand and address dryland crop performance; ~Demonstrated ability to communicate effectively with technical and nontechnical audiences using oral and written forms; ~Experience in field research with a variety of crops, including ability to perform efficient field research (plot establishment, maintenance, data collection, and analysis).
+Required Qualifications: Earned M.Sc. degree and 2 years of experience in an applied agricultural science (Agronomy, Soil Science, Weed Science, Plant Pathology, Entomology, Horticulture, or Plant Breeding) with sufficient depth in the discipline to understand and address dryland oilseed crop performance; Demonstrated ability to communicate effectively with technical and nontechnical audiences using oral and written forms; Experience in field research with a variety of crops, including plot establishment, maintenance, data collection, and analysis.

 WSU employs approximately 6,000 faculty and professional staff and the University deeply values diversity among its faculty, students, and staff.
 WSU students represent diverse social, economic, and ethnic backgrounds: approximately 10 percent of WSU students hail from outside the state of Washington, and approximately 6.8 percent are international students.
 WSU annually awards more than $280 million in scholarships and financial aid to approximately 17,000 undergraduate students.